delphidabbler/ddab-lib-docs/Docs/IOUtils/API/TPJUnicodeBMPPipeFilter-OnLineEnd.md

 * The object is destroyed, which automatically calls _Flush_ once more.
   * Nothing happens because the carry forward buffer is empty.

+## Footnotes

+### Footnote 1

-^1^ Of course _ReadPipe_ actually reads binary data from the pipe and converts that data into a Unicode text string.
+Of course _ReadPipe_ actually reads binary data from the pipe and converts that data into a Unicode text string.

 ## Links